Cloudxtreme/training_material/courses/06-operating-riak/01-logs/exercises.md

-## Excercises ##
+## Exercises

-### Crash and Erlang Process ###
+### Crash an Erlang Process

-Clear out your logs folder (You should know where that is)
+Remove the contents of Riak's log directory.
+(You should know where that is)

 Launch a Riak console: `riak console`

+In the console, enter the following:

+    erlang:whereis(riak_core_node_watcher) ! crazy_talk.

-In the console`erlang:whereis(riak_core_node_watcher) ! crazy_talk.` What you're doing here is sending the node_watcher a message that it is not intended to handle.
+What you are doing here is sending the node_watcher a message that it is not intended to handle.

-This crashes an Erlang process, but not the Erlang VM.
+This crashes an Erlang process, but not the Erlang virtual machine.
 What files do you expect to have entries?

 Go look!

 ### Crash the Erlang VM ###

+Make sure Riak is stopped.

-Clear out your log folder again and start riak.
+Remove the contents of Riak's log directory, and then start Riak.

-Sure, it's easy to kill a process, but to get the VM to crash, we'll need a `kill -usr1`.
-Kill your riak process.
+While it's easy to kill an Erlang process, it takes a bit more to make the Erlang virtual machine to crash.
+One way to do so is by sending a USR1 signal to the Riak process.

+One way to send USR1 to your Riak process is:

+    killall -SIGUSR1 beam.smp

-What do you expect to see?
-Compare the contents of your log files.
+What do you expect to see in the logs this time?

+Compare your expectation to the contents of your actual log files.